boxfrommars/rutorika-sortable/README.md

 ## Sortable Controller

-Also this package provides `\Rutorika\Sortable\SortableController`, which handle requests to sort entities
+Also this package provides `\AlexCrawford\Sortable\SortableController`, which handle requests to sort entities

 ### Usage
 Add the service provider to `config/app.php`